 A Periodontist Answers Open Flap Periodontal Surgery FAQs

-Open flap surgery from periodontist can restore the health of your oral cavity when non-surgical techniques fail to address the consequences of gum disease.
+Open flap surgery from a periodontist can restore the health of your oral cavity when non-surgical techniques fail to address the consequences of gum disease.
 Periodontal disease, if left untreated, can cause substantial damage to the structures supporting the teeth, ultimately causing tooth loss.
 A flap operation can halt gum disease in its tracks and enable the dentist to treat the roots and jawbone directly.

 When is open flap periodontal surgery recommended by a periodontist?